 For instance, if they fight you to meet up with an old friend around the time they are with their friend, that is a sign of a forced relationship.

 Love is a beautiful phenomenon that involves a strong bond between partners.
 This bond naturally pushes the individuals to each other and foreground intimacy – it’s simply effortless.

-If you find yourself persuading your partner to be intimate with you, that is one of the signs of forcing a relationship.
+If you find yourself persuading your partner to be intimate with you, that is one of the signs you are forcing a relationship.
 You are good enough and shouldn’t beg to be adored.

 Different languages characterize love.
 For some, being physically available for their partner is a love language, while others value care.
 Some individuals express theirs through gifts.

-It’s understandable if buying gifts isn’t your love language, but you should try to reciprocate with similar gestures.
+It’s understandable if buying gifts is how you express your love, but you should try to reciprocate with similar gestures.
 As little as a box of candy can make all the difference.
 If you realize you buy all the gifts most of the time, that’s one of the signs you are forcing yourself to love someone.